 Banff Backcountry

 Last on my list of Where to Stay in Banff are epic places in the Banff backcountry.
-There aren’t many accommodation options in the Banff backcountry that aren’t camping.
+There aren’t many accommodation options in the Banff backcountry that don’t include camping.
+So these places are very special.

 However, we like the vibe of the Banff cabins you can get.
 Deep in the Alberta mountains and nestled away from everyday life are Sundance Lodge, Halfway Lodge, and Skoki Lodge.
 All require a trek to get to, but if you’re up for an adventure, it’s sure to be one of the best times of your life!